iffy/xatrobots/README.md

 requirements, etc...)

-#### Pre-Start Phase
+#### Pre-Game Phase

 After the board is created, a single bot from each team (the captain) can connect to the game board and examine the squares to determine where it wants to start.
-Each square may have a different number of material blocks, which may influence the decision.
+Each square may have a different amount of ore, which may influence the decision.
 At this point, team captain bots may use the following commands:

     boardDimensions() -> (integer, integer)

-    materialCount(square) -> integer
+    oreCount(square) -> integer
-        Return the number of material blocks in a square.
+        Return the amount of ore in the square.

-    workToCapture(square) -> (nonce='', difficulty, scale)
+    workToLand(square) -> (nonce='', difficulty, scale)
-        Return the work required to capture a square.  `nonce` will always be an empty string during the Pre-Start phase.
+        Return the work required to land on a square.  `nonce` will always be an empty string during the Pre-Game Phase.

-The game is then started by the server and all bots move to the Captain phase.
+The game is then started by the server and all bots move to the Landing phase.

-#### Captain Phase
+#### Landing Phase

-Each team captain bot then needs to do the work required to capture an uncaptured pylon and thereby put themselves on the board.
-When in the Captain phase a captain bot may use the commands available during Pre-Start in addition to the following commands:
+Each team captain bot then needs to do the work required to land on the board.
+When in the Landing Phase a captain bot may use the commands available during the Pre-Game Phase in addition to the following commands:

-    workToCapture(square) -> (nonce, difficulty, scale)
+    workToLand(square) -> (nonce, difficulty, scale)
-        Same as in Pre-Start except nonce is no longer an empty string.
+        Same as in Pre-Game Phase except `nonce` is no longer an empty string.

-    capture(square, solution) -> ()
+    land(square, solution) -> ()
-        Capture a square and put the captain bot on the square.  `solution` is a solution to the problem returned by `workToCapture`
+        Put the captain bot on the square.  `solution` is a solution to the problem returned by `workToLand`

-Once a bot captures a square, the captain lands on the square and they immediately move to the In-Play phase.
-All other bots that connect will be in the On-Deck phase.
+Once the captain lands on a square, the captain immediately move to the Play Phase.
+All other bots that connect will be in the On-Deck Phase.

-#### In-Play
+#### Play Phase

 When a bot is in play, the following commands are available: